 There are some things you just can’t live without…and that’s especially true in a school library.
-When we talk about supplies and tools for librarians, we usually mean items for processing or repairing books or to make the facility more usable.
+When we talk about supplies and tools for librarians, we usually mean to process and repair books or improve facility usability.
 After 25 years in education, half of them in the library, I have my own list of essential supplies and tools that I always have on hand, for students, for teachers, and for myself.
 If you haven’t discovered the usefulness of these supplies and tools yet, I know once you invest in them you’ll never regret it.

 We expect students to have their own school supplies, but often students don’t bring those to the library.
 In order to make sure students have writing implements to complete a library activity, I always have available: